redis-stack/redis-stack-docs/docs/stack/use-cases/_index.md

 - Does the number of packets in the last second exceed 99% of previously observed values?

-- How many packets do I expect to see under ‘normal’ network conditions?
+- How many packets do I expect to see under _normal_ network conditions?
 (Answer: between x and y, where x represents the 1st percentile and y represents the 99th percentile).

 **Predictive maintenance**